dotnet/docs-maui/docs/ios/device-provisioning/manual-provisioning.md

 1. In the **Details** dialog, verify that the new profile appears in the **Provisioning Profiles** list.
 You may need to restart Visual Studio to refresh the list.
 1. In the **Details** dialog, click the **Download All Profiles** button.

-The development provisioning profile will then be available for use.
+The provisioning profiles will be downloaded on Windows, and exported to your Mac build host if the IDE is paired to it.
+For more information, see [Pair to Mac for iOS development](~/ios/pair-to-mac.md).

 <!-- markdownlint-disable MD025 -->
 # [Visual Studio for Mac](#tab/vsmac)